-Sexual harassment includes unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
+There are two broad categories of sexual harassment: quid pro quo and hostile work environment.
+In practice, sexual harassment can come in a wide range of different forms, including unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature.
 Among other things, sexual harassment can include comments or “jokes” of a sexual nature, the forwarding or sharing of lewd or pornographic images, derogatory names or nicknames, requests for sexual favors, or improper touching of a sexual nature.
 Courts evaluating sexual harassment claims often look to:

 Sexual harassment in the workplace must be taken seriously.
 If you are the victim of sexual harassment, there are a number of things you can do to protect yourself.
 First, you should review your employer’s handbook or grievance procedure (if it has one) to determine whether there is a complaint mechanism available to you.

 You have the right to complain about sexual harassment, both formally and informally.
 If you complain to your employer about sexual harassment and either nothing is done, or your employer begins to treat you badly as a result of your complaint, it may be time for you to seek counsel from an experienced employment lawyer.
 It is very important to seek legal advice before resigning your employment, as resigning can have a significant impact on your legal rights.
 We have litigated all kinds of sexual harassment cases in our careers.
 Should you have questions about your rights or options, our North Carolina sexual harassment lawyers can help.

 You have the right to report sexual harassment to your employer without facing any type of retribution.
 Whether you are lodging a complaint against a co-worker, a customer, a supervisor, or even a high-level corporate executive, your employer has a legal obligation to accept your complaint and address it in a fair, diligent manner.